SuitUP™ — One Deck. Endless Games.

 How is scoring handled?

-The goal is to have the lowest score.
+The goal is to have the lowest score in every game..

 At the end of each round, all players count the cards left in their hands.